 A multinational company wanted to track user sentiment about its brand on Twitter so it could extract and measure customer perceptions to help inform its advertising and marketing campaigns.

-To track user sentiment, we needed to build a model that would enable us to aggregate the opinions of our client’s Twitter audience over a period of time.
+To track and measure user sentiment, we needed to build a model that would enable us to aggregate the opinions of our client’s Twitter audience over a period of time.

 Online chatter can be poorly written and unclear, so our first task was to create a framework to disambiguate the tweets.
 To meet this challenge, we built a real-time tracker for tweets that used specific hashtags and handles, including tags that referenced our client’s competitors.